collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * If you do not have write permission to the source repo, you need to fork the repo before you clone it
 * When you submit the pull request, a box will be checked by default giving maintainers the ability to change the pull request

-- [ ] Clone or download the organizational or forked repo (this will be your origin)
+* Clone or download the forked repo/organizational repo (this is the place you have write permission to and will be your origin)
-- [ ] Change directory
+* Change directory
-- [ ] Verify which branch you are checked out on
+* Verify which branch you are checked out on

-- [ ] Create and switch to a feature branch, a.k.a. topic branches (note how the local files will have switched to the files of the branch you are checked out on)
+* Create and switch to a feature branch (note how the local files will have switched to the files of the branch you are checked out on)
-- [ ] Add, commit, create a message
+* Add, commit, create a message
-- [ ] Push the branch to the organizational or forked repo (this will be your origin)
+* Push the branch to your origin
-- [ ] Create pull request title, description, make sure base and compare are correct
+* Create pull request title, description, make sure base and compare are correct
-- [ ] If forked repo- give repo maintainers permission to amend pull request
+* If from a forked repo- give repo maintainers permission to amend pull request
-- [ ] Create pull request
+* Create the pull request
-- [ ] Push follow-on commits to organizational or forked repo pull request
+* Push follow-on commits to the pull request
+* When the pull request is accepted, delete the branch

 * Give upstream repository maintainers permission to push follow on commits to a pull request (forked) -->